Pariser Platz

 Are there guided tours?

-While there may not be specific guided tours of Pariser Platz, many walking tours of Berlin include it as a key stop.
+While there may not be specific guided tours for Pariser Platz, many walking tours of Berlin include this significant site in their itineraries.

 What’s the best time to visit?